 I demonstrated Life Staging® at the "Swedish Supervision Association" (Svensk Handledarförenings) annual meeting in early March in Kungälv.
 Fun!

-Happy as I just received The Swedish Supervision Association (Svensk Handledarförenings) Scholarship in 2015 and will demonstrate Life Staging® at the annual meeting in early March in Kungälv.
+Happy as I just received The Swedish Supervision Association (Svensk Handledarförenings) Scholarship in 2015 and could demonstrate Life Staging® at the annual meeting in March in Kungälv.

 Here is their justification;